-6) For this point, I’d like to quote the amazing Coach John Wooden:
+For this point, I’d like to quote the amazing Coach John Wooden:

 “You can’t let praise or Criticism get to you.
 It is a weakness to get caught up in either one”

-Arrogance destroys poise.
+Toxic arrogance destroys poise.
 It is not graceful, and neither is it elegant.

 If there is a woman whom you consider to have great poise; look to her, figure out what it is that makes her so poised.

 Poise consists of how one is presented to the world from the outside, as well as a person’s mindset.

-Examples of women whom I think have great poise:
+Possible examples of women whom I think have great poise: